cmthecoder/the-flyers-club/README.md

 - Create a thread for an individual comment
 - Add a mobile app feature
 - Change navbar icons
+- Use bootstrap to change the look of the buttons

 ### Credits